ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 ## Provide examples

-The most important best practice is to provide (one shot / few shot) examples within a prompt.
-This is highly effective because it acts as a powerful teaching tool.
-These examples showcase desired outputs or similar responses, allowing the model to learn from them and tailor its own generation accordingly.
+<span style="background-color: #FFFF33;">The most important best practice is to provide (one shot / few shot) examples within a prompt.
+This is highly effective because it acts as a powerful teaching tool.</span> These examples showcase desired outputs or similar responses, allowing the model to learn from them and tailor its own generation accordingly.
 It’s like giving the model a reference point or target to aim for, improving the accuracy, style, and tone of its response to better match your expectations.

 ## Design with simplicity